NovaliX-Dev/custom_attrs/README.md

 }
 ```

-If the attribute is optional, you don't have to wrap you value into a `Some`. `custom_attrs` will do it for you.
-If you want the value to be `None`, just put `None` behind the value.
+If the attribute is optional, you don't have to wrap you value  a `Some`. `custom_attrs` will do it for you.
+If you want the e to be `None`, just put `None` behind the value.

 ```rust
 enum Enum {